roufurrohim/Coffee-Shop-with-React/README.md

 ![image](img/web/profile2.png)|![image](img/mobileUser/profile2.png)

->Dibawah ini adalah sample screenshoot dari App Coffee Shop tampilan website dan mobile untuk Admin:
+>Below is a sample screenshot of the App Coffee Shop website and mobile display for Admin:

 Website Home|Website Products
 ---------------------|--------------------
 ![image](img/webAdmin/landingAdmin.png)|![image](img/webAdmin/products.png)

->Di page Products ini ada fitur Tambah Products
+>On this Products page there is a Add Products feature

 Details Products|Details Products
 ---------------------|--------------------
 ![image](img/webAdmin/detailsProducts.png)|![image](img/webAdmin/edit.png)

->di Page ini ada fitur edit products dan delete products
+>On this page there is a feature to edit products and delete products

+<p align="right">(<a href="#top">back to top</a>)</p>